 Metabolism consists of the chemical reactions in your body that change the food you eat into energy.
 All of the cells in your body need energy to function properly.
 Several different complex processes are involved in metabolism.

 HGH impacts metabolism primarily by increasing the production of insulin-like growth factor-1 (IGF-1) and its effect on cells in your body.
 IGF-1 is a hormone similar in structure to insulin that manages the effects of HGH in your body.
 Insulin is an essential hormone your pancreas makes that helps regulate your blood sugar (glucose) levels by decreasing them.
 Like insulin, IGF-1 has glucose-lowering effects.

 Your body normally carefully regulates your blood glucose levels.
 Blood glucose, or sugar, is the main sugar found in your blood.
 You get glucose from carbohydrates in the food you eat.
 This sugar is an important source of energy and provides nutrients to your body’s organs, muscles and nervous system.

 Insulin is the main hormone your pancreas makes to lower blood glucose levels when they get too high, and glucagon is the main hormone your pancreas makes to raise glucose levels when they get too low.
 Other hormones can counteract the effects of insulin, such as epinephrine (adrenaline) and cortisol.

-Your pituitary gland releases hGH in pulses.
-The size and duration of the pulses vary with time of day and your age and sex.
-Because of this, random hGH measurements are rarely useful to healthcare providers in confirming or ruling out a diagnosis.
-Instead, hGH measurement tests are most useful when measured as part of a stimulation or suppression test.
+Your pituitary gland releases HGH in pulses.
+The size and duration of the pulses vary with the time of day and your age and sex.
+Because of this, random HGH measurements are rarely useful to healthcare providers in confirming or ruling out a diagnosis.
+Instead, HGH measurement tests are most useful when measured as part of a stimulation or suppression test.